willnationsdev/godot-docs/getting_started/guides/godot_essentials_guide.rst

   :ref:`call a method on every node <class_SceneTree_method_call_group>` in a group, among other things.

-  For additional examples of groups in action, see the :ref:`step-by-step tutorial's group introduction <doc_scripting_continued>` or the best practices documentation on
+  For more examples of groups in action, see the :ref:`step-by-step tutorial's group introduction <doc_scripting_continued>` or the best practices documentation on
   :ref:`method propagation <doc_propagation>` within the